-A few days ago, my friend Victoria sent me a video from her boyfriend Steve.
-I met Victoria at a conference this spring, spending hours sitting and chatting about life and choices made, and why we did what we did.
-We bonded over a similar aim in our wanderings; she travels because she loves to learn and see and eat and understand, slowly moving from place to place in an attempt to get a feel for its people and its spirit, not just its sights.
-She’s a good egg, and I’m glad we met because I have no doubt we’ll stay friends for the long haul.
+I met my friend Victoria at a conference in the Spring of 2012.
+We spent hours sitting and chatting about life and choices made, and why we did what we did.
+We bonded over a similar aim in our wanderings.
+Like me, she traveled because she loves to learn and see and eat and understand, slowly moving from place to place in an attempt to get a feel for its people and its spirit, not just its sights.

 What is The Overview Effect?

 The Planetary Collective describes its short film, Overview, thusly:

 “Astronauts who have seen the Earth from space have often described the ‘overview effect’ as an experience that has transformed their perspective of the planet and mankind’s place upon it, and enabled them to perceive it as our shared home, without boundaries between nations or species.
 ‘Overview’ is a short film that explores this phenomenon through interviews with five astronauts who have experienced the Overview Effect.”

 From the film’s transcript, graciously provided by Victoria and Steve, space philosopher Frank White speaks about how he coined the term “the Overview Effect”:

 “I was flying cross-country, from the East coast to the West coast in the 1970s, and I was looking out the window.
 And as I was looking down at the planet, the thought came to me: anyone living in a space settlement, or living on the moon, would always have an overview.
 They would see things that we know, but we don’t experience.
 That the Earth is one system, and we’re all part of that system.
 And that there is a certain unity and coherence to it all.
 And I immediately called it the ‘Overview Effect’.”